risingwavelabs/risingwave-docs-legacy/docs/guides/ingest-from-neon-cdc.md

 Follow these steps to ingest CDC data from Neon into RisingWave:

-## 1. Sign Up for a Neon Cloud Account
+## 1. Sign up for a Neon Cloud account

 Start by signing up for a free Neon Cloud account, which will grant you access to PostgreSQL services.
 To create your account, visit [Neon Cloud Account](https://console.neon.tech/sign_in).